 If your target is 3 to 5:

 - Any bonus is awesome, multiplying your chance of success many times over.
 Even a +1 bonus at least doubles your chance!

-- Any penalty is devastating, either eliminating or (at best) severely reducing your chance of success.
+- Any penalty is devastating, either eliminating your chance of success or (at best) reducing it to nearly nil.

 If your target is 6 to 7:

 - Any bonus is great.
 Even a +1 bonus multiples your chance of success by better than 1.5; a +2 bonus better than doubles it.